lc-cs-172/fall-2025/assignments/solo/s4/Directions.md

 Modify the file to create a working program; be sure to follow the instructions in the *Assignment Description* at the top of the file.
+Those instructions are quite detailed -- there's a bunch going on here.

 Run the modified program and save the output to a file.